- After encountering different bugs, a number of errors, and many crashes, users have been searching for a way to rollback from Windows 11.

 - Click Accept to agree to terms of service.

 - Click Next.
 Keep in mind that you won’t be able to keep any of your personal files.

 - Click the Yes button to confirm the option.

 - Wait while the tool inspects your system.

 - The last step is to click the Install button.

 If this solution was hard to follow, we also have a complete guide on how to reinstall Windows 10 that will help you.

 Although installing a Windows 10 fresh copy is a longer process than a rollback, you will know for sure that it will work and all things will get back to normal again.

-If you want to know more about Windows 11 and how it compares to Windows 10, we’ve covered all the elements that are worth considering, with features, a direct comparison, and even update tips.
+If you want to know more about Windows 11 and how it compares to Windows 10, we’ve covered all the elements that are worth considering, with features and even update tips.

 Do you think you’ll upgrade to Windows 11 again?
 Tell us in the comments section below and let’s start a discussion.